-- partners to make longer-term investments, but this is not possible in populous settings. - o The Internal Revenue Service (IRS) community benefit standard is another opportunity to finance the integration of social care in health care settings.
-Experience has shown varying levels of engagement by health systems, little enforcement by the IRS, and varying levels of aligned attention from states and communities. - Financing care for patients with complex health and social needs - o Patients enrolled in both Medicaid and Medicare have the highest social needs, but the division of their health care financing between state and federal agencies creates barriers to addressing those needs in a way that integrates social care. - o The Programs of All-Inclusive Care for the Elderly program enrolls a fraction of dual eligibles and has demonstrated mixed results. - o No systematic evaluations exist for dual-eligible special needs programs in part because each state's program is unique.
+- o The Internal Revenue Service (IRS) community benefit standard is another opportunity to finance the integration of social care in health care settings.
+Experience has shown varying levels of engagement by health systems, little enforcement by the IRS, and varying levels of aligned attention from states and communities. - Financing care for patients with complex health and social needs - Patients enrolled in both Medicaid and Medicare have the highest social needs, but the division of their health care financing between state and federal agencies creates barriers to addressing those needs in a way that integrates social care. - o The Programs of All-Inclusive Care for the Elderly program enrolls a fraction of dual eligibles and has demonstrated mixed results. - No systematic evaluations exist for dual-eligible special needs programs in part because each state's program is unique.
 The CHRONIC Care Act mandated the evaluation of dual-eligible special needs programs, which may assist with standardization. - o The financial alignment demonstration for dual eligibles shows that while care innovation increases with alignment, administrative and financial challenges remain. - Evaluations of the financial alignment demonstration have found savings in two states and improved health care use outcomes in additional states.
-The demonstration has been extended and expanded to accrue more of the data needed to evaluate its effectiveness. - Capacity building for social care providers - Social service agencies and health care organizations have historically not worked together, and they are funded by different systems. - o Health systems may "medicalize" the integration of social care into health care.
+The demonstration has been extended and expanded to accrue more of the data needed to evaluate its effectiveness. - Capacity building for social care providers - o Social service agencies and health care organizations have historically not worked together, and they are funded by different systems. - Health systems may "medicalize" the integration of social care into health care.
 Health systems often use models of care requiring research, diagnostic codes, and technical specialization, which adds cost and complexity, with the ultimate result being effects on population health that are neutral or negative. - o The administrative costs of social care providers could increase as a result of efforts to integrate social care into a health care setting based on a medical model for consultation and referral.